nimeshneema/William-Apple-Developer-Platform/Notes/The Trinity of Coding.markdown

         INS002
         ...
         ...
-            // Now we have encounted an iteration instruction.
+            // Now we have encountered an iteration instruction.
 We will execute the sequence of instructions in the following scope/block the number of times as specified for the iteration instruction.
 This number is non-negative (zero of positive integer)
         INS_for (counter) {
             INS001
             INS002
             INS003
         }
-            // Continue executing any subsequent instrcutions (if any) ...
+            // Continue executing any subsequent instructions (if any) ...
         ...
         INSn